motorsep/FBX2md5/README.md

 # fbx2md5

-A command-line converter from FBX to Doom 3 / idTech 4 MD5 skeletal mesh and animation formats.
+A command-line converter from FBX to idTech 4 MD5 skeletal mesh and animation formats.
 A single invocation reads one FBX and writes:

 - `<output>.md5mesh` — the rest-pose skinned mesh plus its skeleton